Pradipwasre/NLP-Chatbot-with-RASA-NLU-Model-and-Python/README.md

-# Create Your First Chatbot with RASA NLU Model and Python
+# Chatbot with RASA NLU Model and Python

 This project aims to build a conversational agent for an e-commerce website using the Rasa framework.
 The chatbot will be able to understand and respond to various user inquiries related to products and orders.